 “That would be considerably simpler, wouldn’t it?
 It’s awfully difficult to drink from these delicate china cups.
 Always toppling them over.
 Pay a fortune in damages.
 Why, it’s brilliant!
 Never even considered it.
 How delightfully simple!
 What a brainy fellow you are!
 I can always rely on you, T-S.”

-Satisfied that he had now demonstrated the high degree of tolerance and understanding he had for his friend’s condition, Mr. Musing’s attention returned to his tea.
+Satisfied that he had now demonstrated the high degree of respect and understanding he had for his friend’s species, Mr. Musing’s attention returned to his tea.
 He always found himself especially thirsty after any length of time spent deep in thought.

 At that moment, a small man in an elegant green smoking jacket was sworn in and shown to a table occupied by several patrons that were all equally long in the jowl.
 His mouth was cruel, his nose extensive, and his moustache over-trimmed.
 He positively reeked of the continent.